Surgical Pathology Fellowship

 Sara E. Wobker, MD, MPH — Urologic pathology and cytopathology

 John T. Woosley, MD, PhD — Surgical pathology, dermatopathology, and gastrointestinal pathology

-Applications for 2017–18: The Standardized Application for Pathology Fellowships from the College of American Pathologists, 3 current letters of recommendation (one of which must be from your Program Director), USMLE and ECFMG certification should be submitted.
-Applications must be received by September 30, 2015 and mailed to Betsy McDonald, Fellowship Coordinator, at the address below.
-Interviews will be conducted in September and October, with offers made by October 31, 2015.
+Applications for 2020–21: The Standardized Application for Pathology Fellowships from the College of American Pathologists, 3 current letters of recommendation (one of which must be from your Program Director), and ECFMG certification should be submitted.
+Applications must be received no later than August 31, 2018, and mailed to Michelle Hewlings, Fellowship Coordinator, at the address below.
+Interview invitations will be extended during July–September 2018, with offers made no later than October 2018.

 Please direct inquiries to the following persons:

 Fellowship Coordinator, GME in Pathology

 WH30148 NC Women’s and Children’s Hospitals, CB #7525

 Application materials and letters of reference should be addressed to:

 Scott V. Smith, MD